SickHub/mailu-operator/README.md

 - ForwardEnabled
 - ForwardKeep
 - GlobalAdmin
-- Name (required)
 - Password (hash, excluded from updates)
-- PasswordSecret (secret name in current namespace)
+- PasswordSecret (takes precedence over `RawPassword`, secret name in the current namespace)
-- PasswordKey (key within the secret which contains the password)
+- PasswordKey (key within the `PasswordSecret` which contains the password)
 - QuotaBytes
 - QuotaBytesUsed (excluded from updates)
-- RawPassword (excluded from updates, TODO: watch for changes to secret and apply)
+- RawPassword (excluded from updates; **optional**: if not set, a random password will be generated)
 - ReplyBody (TODO: excluded from updates)
 - ReplyEnabled (TODO: excluded from updates)
 - ReplyEnddate (TODO: excluded from updates)